-The Company maintains various share-based payment plans in the form of stock option plans for its employees, members of the Board of Directors as well as key service providers.
+The Company maintains a share-based payment plan in the form of a stock option plan for its employees, members of the Board of Directors as well as key service providers.
 Stock options are granted at the Board's discretion without any contractual or recurring obligations.

 The share-based compensation plans qualify as equity settled plans.
 The grant-date fair value of share-based payment awards granted to employees is recognized as an expense, with a corresponding increase in equity, over the period that the employees become unconditionally entitled to the awards.
 Under the Auris Medical Holding Ltd. Long Term Equity Incentive Plan (the "Equity Incentive Plan" or "EIP"), 50% of granted share options granted to employees vest after a period of service of two years from the grant date and the remaining 50% vest after a period of service of three years from the grant date.
-Share options granted to members of the Board of Directors in 2019, 2018 and in 2017 vest after a period of one year after the grant date.